NEUTKA/miniproject-Pandas/README.md

   - `Check-Out` - клиент зарегистрировался, но уже покинул отель
   - `No-Show` - клиент не зарегистрировался и не сообщил об отмене
 - **Reservation status date** – дата обновления статуса

+# Mini-Project: Getting Started with Pandas

+## About the Project
+Here’s my first mini-project!
+In these projects, you’re given data and a series of questions of varying difficulty.

+In this mini-project, the goal is to analyze hotel booking data.
+Below are the tasks to be completed and the data description.

+## Tasks
+1. **Data Import**
+   - Import the pandas library as `pd`.
+   - Load the dataset `bookings.csv` with the delimiter `;`.
+   - Check the table size, data types, and display the first 7 rows to get familiar with the data.

+2. **Data Preprocessing**
+   - Convert column names to lowercase and replace spaces with underscores.

+3. **Data Analysis**
+   - Identify the countries with the highest number of successful bookings.
+Specify the top 5 countries.
+   - Calculate the average number of nights for each type of hotel.
+   - Find out how many times the assigned room type (`assigned_room_type`) differed from the reserved room type (`reserved_room_type`).
+   - Analyze planned arrival dates:
+     - Determine the most popular booking month in 2016.
+Did the most popular month change in 2017?
+     - Group the data by year and find out in which month cancellations were highest for City Hotel.
+   - Examine the numerical characteristics of the variables `adults`, `children`, and `babies`.
+Which has the highest mean value?
+   - Create a column `total_kids` by combining `children` and `babies`, and calculate the mean value of this variable for each hotel type.
+   - Create a variable `has_kids` that takes the value `True` if a client has at least one child (`total_kids > 0`), otherwise `False`.
+   - Calculate the churn rate (the ratio of departed users to total clients) and identify which group has a higher rate.

+## Data Description
+The dataset includes the following variables:

+- **Hotel** – type of hotel (City Hotel or Resort Hotel)
+- **Is canceled** – whether the booking was canceled (1) or not (0); successful bookings were not canceled
+- **Lead time** – number of days between the booking date and the arrival date
+- **Arrival full date** – full arrival date
+- **Arrival date year** – arrival year
+- **Arrival date month** – arrival month
+- **Arrival date week number** – arrival week number
+- **Arrival date day of month** – arrival day of the month
+- **Stays in weekend nights** – number of weekend nights (Saturday and Sunday) booked at the hotel
+- **Stays in week nights** – number of weeknights (Monday through Friday) booked at the hotel
+- **Stays total nights** – total number of nights booked
+- **Adults** – number of adults
+- **Children** – number of children
+- **Babies** – number of infants
+- **Meal** – selected meal type
+- **Country** – client’s country of origin
+- **Reserved room type** – reserved room type
+- **Assigned room type** – assigned room type (may differ from the reserved type)
+- **Customer type** – type of booking
+- **Reservation status** – last booking status:
+  - `Canceled` - canceled by the client
+  - `Check-Out` - client checked in but has already left
+  - `No-Show` - client didn’t check in and didn’t notify about the cancellation
+- **Reservation status date** – date the status was updated